-► Go to www.irs.gov/FormW9 for instructions and the latest information.
+Go to www.irs.gov/FormW9 for instructions and the latest information.

-Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above Print or type.
-See Specific Instructions on page 3.
+2 Business name/disregarded entity name, if different from above e. ns on page 3.
 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Che following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC Limited liability company.
-Enter the tax classification (C-C corporation, S-S corporation, P-Partners Note: Check the appropriate box in the line above for the tax classification of the single-member on LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the orange is disregarded from the owner should check the appropriate box for the tax classification of its owns.
-Other (see instructions) ► 8 Address (number, street, and apt. or suite no.) See instructions.
-Trust/estate ship) ► ner.
-Do not check since of the LLC is le-member LLC that 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) special to accounts exists recruitive the U.S.) and address (optional) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) backu reside your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avo p withholding.
+Check only one following seven boxes.
+Individual/sole proprietor or single-member LLC certain entities, not individuals; see instructions on page 3); ecific Instructions Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not LLC if the LLC is classified as a single-member LLC that is disregarded from the owner of the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member lis disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Other (see instructions) LLC is and a fil and See Specific Address (number, street, and apt. or suite no.) See instructions.
+Bequester's s name and address (optional) 07 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t Taxpayer Identification Number (TIN)

+Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid Social secur ity r backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, for int alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other is, it is your employer identification number (EIN).
-If you do not have a number, see How to get ater. уга 📗 If the account is in more than one name, see the instructions for line 1.
-Also see What Name a er To Give the Requester for guidelines on whose number to enter. and Employer identification number Par Certification Inder penalties of periury.
-I certify that:
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a - TIN, later. or Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Employer ide entit